Vlad-PLK/Vlad-PLK/README.md

 [🇫🇷FR VERSION🇫🇷](https://github.com/Vlad-PLK/Vlad-PLK/blob/main/README.fr.md)

-Hi, I'm Vladimir, a [42 Nice](https://42nice.fr) student and a young fellow developper !
+Hi, I'm Vladimir, a junior developper and a student of [42 Nice](https://42nice.fr) since March 2022.

-I've been following 42's main cursus since March 2022 after the "piscine" of February 2022.

-Here you will find all my coding journey through 42 (and more...) with all the differents projects I made, documented with my researchs and my approaches to find solutions to them.
+Here you will find all my coding journey through 42 Cursus and more of my personnal projects I made, documented with all my researchs and my approaches to solve to them.

-C is the most powerfull coding language and I don't even want to argue on that😎</br>
+The fundamental pillar of a great developper besides in learning C and I don't even want to argue on that😎</br>
 C with classes is just easier C so be brave and embrace C!</br>

-Check out all the crazy projects I've done and feel free to contact me for more details 🚀
+Check out all my projects bellow and feel free to contact me for more details 🚀

 Of course I'm open to work and let's do it together if you want to achieve everything you ever wanted 💪 </br>